cosmic-reionization/pyC2Ray/docs/tutorials.rst

 Here you can find tutorials that will help you get started with ``pyc2ray``.

 These scripts will help you familiarize yourself with the memory usage and speed-up of the new ray-tracing code, so you can optimize your runs.
-They also provide explanations of the source and sink models implemented in ``pyc2ray``, an example script to define your own sources and sinks, and a first example showing how to set up a cosmological simulation.
+They also provide explanations of the source and sink models implemented in ``pyc2ray``, an example script to define your own models, and a first example showing how to set up a cosmological simulation.

 .. toctree::
    :maxdepth: 2